omidiyanto/student-adaptability-prediction/README.md

-# Create an application to predict Students Adaptability Level in Online Education Prediction with Machine Learning
+# Create an application to predict Students Adaptability Level in Online Education with Machine Learning

 ## Try the deployed App in : https://studentadaptabilitypredict.pythonanywhere.com/